cowlicks/philosophy-of-science-in-the-modern-world/phl_essays.markdown

 written it down previously.
 Although he was probably aware of what made a hypotheses good and bad, and justly avoided the bad one.

+# 3.
+    Newton explicity defines hypothesis "Hypothesis is here used by me to signify only such a Proposition as is not a Phaenomenon nor deduced from any Phaenomena but assumed or or supposed without any experimental proof." (pg 107) Here he is defining Hypothesis in the context of the phrase "Hypothesis non fingo" and it is largely in line with how we define hypothesis today.
+However when Newton uses the word hypothesis, he means it in a pejorative way, because he beleived that extraneous hypotheses were harmful, and could lead scientists astray of the truth.

+    This is what Newton means by saying he does not *frame* hypotheses.
+He means that he does not create and use superflusous hypotheses when they are not needed.
+He means he does not create hypotheses without prior evidence, in the same way someone in court could be framed when there is a lack of evidence.
+Or to explain things for which there is no evidence for.
+Newton is using *frame* in a pjorative way.
+Implying that extraneous hypotheses could be harmful, and might lead people astray of the truth.

+    newton is not saying he does not use hypotheses, because he clearly does in several places through out principia, but he would not have considered these framed. the place where newton's reluctance to *frame* hypotheses is in the cause of gravity. this is where he makes the statement "hypotheses non fingo", because he has no idea or evidence as to the cause of gravity, so he will not frame a hypotheses for the cause of gravity. so here, newton's injunction has the force of avoiding speculation on his part.

+#4.
+    In Whewell's account of the 'purely inductive' formulation of scientific laws he implies that the